Staatliche Fachakademie für Fotodesign München: Photo Design

 From 1954 the school became the Bayerische Staatslehranstalt für Photographie ("Bavarian State Institute for Photography") before, in 1990, the name was again changed, to Staatliche Fachakademie für Fotodesign (“State Academy for Photo Design”).

 Subsumption as a course in Munich University of Applied Sciences

 In 2002, the specialist academy was incorporated as a "Photo Design" course into Faculty 12 "Design" at the Munich University of Applied Sciences (FHM) and two years later the last 30 graduates emerged from Clemensstrasse 33.

-"Photo design" is now a course of study in the Faculty of Design at Munich University of Applied Sciences, which since 2019 has been based in the historic aristocratic armory at Lothstrasse 17.
+"Photo design" is now a course of study in the Faculty of Design at the Munich University of Applied Sciences, which since 2019 has been based in the historic aristocratic armory at Lothstrasse 17.
 It continues to provide media education with an emphasis on creativity.